Thank you for subscribing

 First, you must decide whether you want to make a claim.
 This may depend on the type of car accident you were involved in and how it happened.
 If you’re insured with RACV Car Insurance, contact the claims team for advice on your options.

 It’s important to report the incident while the details are still fresh in your mind.
-If you choose to make a claim, the faster you make a claim, the faster it can be resolved.
-RACV Insurance enables you to make a car insurance claim online in about 10 minutes or call us on 13 19 03.
+RACV Insurance enables you to make a car insurance claim using the RACV App, making a claim on the website or by calling 13 19 03.

 More: How to make a car insurance claim